Frequently Asked Questions

 Why is de-risking early stage opportunities important?

 Early stage investors have many options for their investment dollars.
 Life science opportunities, especially those that are early in the development cycle, can appear daunting at best.
 AZAdvances’ endowment based model allows companies to access the capital needed to move further along the development cycle and begin to mitigate early development risk.
+As the level of risk declines, the companies become more attractive to traditional sources of capital including angel investment, venture capital, and other forms of equity investment.

 In addition, AZAdvances grants to local incubators and accelerators can help to provide access to experienced life science personnel and other business resources that help the companies to mature faster, further mitigating investment risk.
 As the degree of risk declines over time, the level of investment will naturally increase.